 The softening Canadian dollar has in many cases driven up the cost of imported produce and this is being reflected in grocery store prices.
 However, one staple vegetable that has not experienced the same jump in prices is Prince Edward Island Potatoes.

 A study published in JAMA Pediatrics shows that a diet high in potassium may protect teenagers from high blood pressure in adulthood.
-Since potatoes and potato products are a major dietary source of potassium, it is research, the potato sector should take note of.
+Since potatoes are a major dietary source of potassium, the potato sector should take note of this research.

 Postmenopausal women who eat foods higher in potassium [such as potatoes; PotatoPro] are less likely to have strokes or to die from any cause than women who eat fewer potassium-rich foods, according to data from the Women's Health Initiative (WHI).